Star-destroyer12/ChromeOS-policy-editor-Test-version-/README.md

 cat newpolicy.json > policy.json

 After this, you should be done.
 Reload your policies, and check the policies you changed if this did not work, please tell me I will try to help.

+I will make a way to easily edit your policies some day soon but am currently testing if I can actually do that.